Fri, Mar 26, 2021

 Date & Time: March 2, 2021, 07:47 Local Registration: N4629K

-On January 2, 2021, about 1430 mountain standard time, a Cessna P210N, N833RT, was substantially damaged when it was involved in an accident near Moab, Utah.
-The pilot and three passengers were not injured.
+On March 2, 2021, about 0747 eastern standard time, a Cessna P210N, N4629K, was substantially damaged when it was involved in an accident near Johnstown, New York.
+The pilot was not injured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.